Hreherch/C391_assi2/readme.txt

     Contains SQL commands to list inner node MBRs.
 There is only one MBR node created.

+q3db.txt
+    Contains SQL commands to create a r-Tree for the squares given in Q2.

 q4.c
     prints a list of objects of a certian class and within a containing square.